 - Begin the college application process with your assigned college counselor.
 Your counselor will be your advocate and your best cheerleader.

-- Take the PSAT.
-For 11th graders, the PSAT is the National Merit and National Achievement Scholarship Qualifying test.
+- Take the ACT or SAT at least once during your 11th grade year.
 After receiving your score report, read it thoroughly to identify your strengths and weaknesses.
 Develop a preparation strategy to address areas that need improvement.

 - Schedule individual meetings with your counselor and meet frequently enough to get to know each other well.
 Your counselor will help you develop a testing plan, gain a better understanding of how to effectively research colleges, and build a well-balanced list of schools that are the right fit.